 After 5 pm, you can dine outside of Ben Thanh Market at one of the food vendors

-There are over 22,000 paintings, sculptures and other artwork in all three buildings, making this the largest art centre in Vietnam.
+There are over 22,000 paintings, sculptures, and other artworks in all three buildings, making this the largest art centre in Vietnam.

 The museum focuses on two main areas: Ancient and Contemporary art.
 Don’t miss the artwork by Nguyen Gia Tri.

-3. People’s Committee of Ho Chi Minh City
+4 & 5.
+See the People’s Committee of Ho Chi Minh City and the Ho Chi Minh Statue

 Address: 86 Le Thanh Ton Street, Ben Nghe Ward, District 1, HCMC | Hours: not open to public